wligithub/tax-tool/README.md

     - find row with `TENDER PAYMERNT` comments, the `Quantity` number is the share count liquidated for stock
 - `-q` option: please refer to the section titled `Potential AVGO Cost Base Adjustment For Last ESPP Lot`

+#### Output

+This tool generates two files: one in text format and another with the same name in CSV format.
+Both files contain tax information for each lot.
+Additionally, the text file contains tax summary across all lots and AVGO cash-in-lieu fractional share information.
+In the generated files, each lot has a "Row ID" field, which corresponds to the ID of the corresponding row from the Gain&Loss input file.
+This correlation allows for easy matching between computed lots from the output and reported lots from the input.

+#### Potential AVGO Cost Base Adjustment For Last ESPP Lot

+The generated AVGO cost basis can be used as is, except for the last ESPP lot acquired on 08/31/2022, which is the only one with a disqualifying disposition as of the merge date.
+Its ESPP disposition status will transition to qualifying after 03/01/2024.
+If you didn't sell the converted AVGO shares of that lot before 03/01/2024, include `-q` as a command line input, which will force the ESPP to be considered as a qualifying disposition.
+This adjustment will result in AVGO shares of this lot having a more favorable (higher) cost basis.

 #### Handle VMW Shares Acquired Through Brokerage Purchase

 VMW shares acquired through brokerage purchases will not be included in the downloaded Gain&Loss file.
 Users can create